gggeek/pinba_php/README.md

 As for the server side, the library is tested for compatibility against both a Pinba server and a Pinba2 one.

 Features not (yet) supported:
-- 3rd argument `$hit_count` in function `pinba_timer_start` is accepted but not used.
-Same for `PinbaClient` instances
-- in the data reported to the Pinba server, the following information has always a fixed value or is not reported at all:
-  `requests`
 - Timers data misses `ru_utime` and `ru_stime` members.
 This is true also for timers added to `PinbaClient` instances
-- ini setting `pinba.resolve_interval` is not supported and most likely never will

-Known issues - which cannot be fixed:
+Known issues - which cannot / won't be fixed:
 - lack in precision in time reporting: the time reported for page execution will be much shorter with any php code than it can be measured with a php extension.
 We suggest thus not to take the time reported by this package as an absolute value, but rather use it to check macro-issues, such as a page taking 10 seconds to run, or 10 times as much as another